How the 9/11 Memorial & Museum is keeping the message of hope alive during the coronavirus pandemic - KVIA

 Though the museum temporarily closed in March due to stay-at-home restrictions, employees were determined to continue their daily practice of honoring victims of the September 11th terrorist attacks on their birthdays.

-The building’s security team, who is considered essential staff at One World Trade Center, volunteered to take up the task.
+The museum’s security team, who is considered essential staff at One World Trade Center, volunteered to take up the task.

 Each day, members of the security team receive the list of victims’ birthdays from museum employees.
 They then place a single white rose on top of each victim’s name on the memorial outside the building.